 Other key lawyers:

-- Advised Affinity Water on the substitution of the issuer under its c.£1.1 billion whole business securitisation structure that Affinity used to finance its regulated activities.
+- Advised Affinity Water (the largest water only utility in England) on the substitution of the issuer under its c.£1.1 billion whole business securitisation structure that Affinity use to finance its regulated activities.

 Pinsent Masons LLP